lemonpkt/IPProject/README.md

 * `DetailView` - Displays detailed information about a project.
 * `ProjectCreate`, `ProjectUpdate`, `ProjectDelete` - Views for manipulating a project.
 * `add_worker` - Assigns a "Free Agent" to a given project, among other things.
-* `UserSerializer` - RESTful GET endpoint for retreiving a list of usernames.
+* `UserSerializer` - RESTful GET endpoint for retrieving a list of usernames.
 * `ProjectCreateAPI`, `ProjectListAPI` - RESTful endpoints for manipulating projects.

 ## AJAX

 There is a Javascript function based on JQuery to checking whether username had been taken.
 This function contains an AJAX to get existing username from Restful API which ‘url’ is /freeAgentApp/serializerUsername.
 The AJAX use get method and JSON datatype.
 After matching with the typed username, a remind message will be shown through JQuery.

 ## RESTful API